-Through an examination of archived medieval documents, this paper presents evidence for women in guilds and trades in York during the reigns of Edward I through III.
-I examined digital transcriptions of primary source documents, primarily the York Register of Freemen, extracting data about female names and occupations.
+Women’s Work: Through an examination of archived medieval documents, this paper presents evidence for women in guilds and trades in York during the reigns of Edward I through III.
+I examined digital transcriptions of primary source documents, including the York Register of Freemen and the Ebor Cause Papers, extracting data about female names and occupations.
 By analyzing these data, I was able to compare my findings to those of other researchers who have written about women as workers in other areas of medieval Europe.
 Overall, I found that the situation for women in York was consistent with that for women in other medieval European cities: while women did participate (sometimes significantly) in wage-work, women’s participation was typically limited to certain types of jobs in certain industries, and women rarely achieved full guild membership.

 Again, to read the full papers, hop over to files.

 Now that An Tir’s Arts and Sciences Championship is over, I’m going to be posting my documentation and research paper over in the files section.
 If you’ve just found this blog as a result of talking to me this weekend, welcome!